Bleached hair is a statement.

 - Give your hair a spritz with leave in conditioner spray in between washes.

-How to Take Care of Bleached Hair: Is Argan Oil good for Bleached Hair?
+Is Argan Oil good for Bleached Hair?

-- Use too much oil and it will overload the hair, riding up to the roots leaving them greasy and clogged.
+- Use too much oil and, it will overload the hair, riding up to the roots, leaving them greasy and clogged.

-How to Repair Bleached Damaged Hair?
+How can I repair Bleached Damaged Hair?

 If bleached hair becomes damaged, it’s time for a time-out.
 Stop any chemical treatments to the hair, keep heat to an absolute minimum and add moisture.

 - Give your hair the space to recover and take professional advice before colouring or bleaching again.

-So there you have it, a little bit of extra love goes a long way in helping you to care for your bleached hair.
+So there you have it.
+A little bit of extra love goes a long way in helping you to care for your bleached hair.

 - Deep condition bleached hair every week.